 Begin your historical journey at Harpers Ferry National Park, located at the confluence of the Potomac and Shenandoah Rivers.
 Step back in time with living historians and hear the heroine story of abolitionist John Brown and the attack he led to overtake the Federal Arsenal at Harpers Ferry.
 John Brown’s Raid at Harpers Ferry is considered to be a pivotal moment of action against the slavery network.

-Visit the National Historic Landmark, the Kennedy Farm, where John Brown prepared for his raid on Harpers Ferry living under the alias Isaac Smith, a cattleman from New York.
+Visit the National Historic Landmark, the John Brown Raid Headquarters, where John Brown prepared for his raid on Harpers Ferry living under the alias Isaac Smith, a cattleman from New York.
 Private tours of the Kennedy Farm for groups of ten or more can be arranged by appointment, minimum donation required: www.johnbrown.org/contact/

 Arrange for a private luncheon at Old South Mountain Inn.
 This historic property was overtaken and held overnight as a by Brown’s followers.
 Deposits and minimums required.
 For additional group dining options, go to visithagerstown.com/groups/dining

 In the afternoon take a guided tour of Antietam National Battlefield, in Sharpsburg, MD.
 The Battle of Antietam resulted in the bloodiest day of combat in U.S. History.
 On September 17, 1862, just over 23,000 soldiers were killed, wounded or missing after twelve hours of battle.
 The Union tactics at the Battle of Antietam brought the Confederate Army of Northern Virginia's first invasion into the North to an end; this provided Abraham Lincoln with the confidence to issue the preliminary Emancipation Proclamation.